xuluhq/xulu/README.md

 # Xulu

-CLI toolkit for data quality on structured files.
+CLI toolkit for inspecting and working with structured data files.

-Inspect, validate, profile, compare, and convert datasets from one command: `xulu`.
+Xulu provides fast, content-aware inspection of Parquet, JSON, and delimited text files from the command line.
+Validation, profiling, diff, and conversion tools are planned.

-This repository distributes **documentation and release binaries**.
+This repository contains **documentation and release binaries**.
 Source code is developed privately.

 ## Current status

-Early preview.
-The first available command is **inspect** (`xulu inspect`) for understanding structured files.
-More commands will ship over time.
+Xulu is currently an early preview.
+The first available command is **`xulu inspect`**, for inspecting the structure and metadata of data files.

+Currently recognized formats:

+- **Parquet**
+- **JSON** / **JSONL** (NDJSON)
+- **CSV** (comma-separated)
+- **TSV** (tab-separated)
+- **SSV** (semicolon-separated)
+- **PSV** (pipe-separated)

-**Format recognition** today: Parquet, plus delimited text (CSV, TSV, SSV, PSV).
-Basic inspect (path, size, timestamps, and friends) still runs for any readable file; unrecognized content is reported as `unknown`.
+Basic inspection—including path, size, timestamps, and other filesystem metadata—works for any readable file.
+Content that cannot be confidently recognized is reported as `unknown`.

 ## Installation